 - Financial statement publication requirements

 - Appendix II - Model income statements

-As mentioned above, within the process of adapting Spanish accounting legislation to EU law, Royal Decree 1159/2010, of September 17, approved the Standards for the Preparation of Consolidated Financial Statements.
+As part of the process of adapting Spanish accounting legislation to EU law, Royal Decree 1159/2010, of September 17, approved the Standards for the Preparation of Consolidated Financial Statements (NOFCAC).